Red Jacket: Speech to Rev. Cram

+On another occasion, Red Jacket delivered a speech known as ‘We like our religion and do not want another’ to Reverend Alexander from New York City during a Seneca council at Buffalo Creek in May 1811.
+Noticing that ‘the black coats’ come with sweet voices and smiling faces, offering to teach the religion of the white people, Red Jacket proposed that, if they wished well to the Senecas, to keep away and not disturb them.
+The reason being that the Senecas loved their own religion and did not want another.

 Civility

 In his "Speech to the U.S. Senate", Red Jacket was respectful and open-minded regarding his visitors' beliefs, hoping that his audience would respond similarly.
 "We have listened with attention to what you have said.
 You requested us to speak our minds freely.
 This gives us great joy; for we now consider that we stand upright before you, and can speak what we think."
 He reassured his audience that he understood they were far from home, and would waste no time in giving them his answer.